 You may also try a diluted fruit juice instead of water.
 You can also try fun-shaped straws or colorful cups which will attract the little one towards water.
 One other way is to include water-rich foods like fruits and soups in their diet.

-Hope this article has answered all your question regarding what kind of water should babies drink.
+Hope this article has answered all your question regarding what kind of water should babies drink or which is the best water for babies.
 But remember, mother’s milk is best for babies till the baby reaches six months.
 No water can substitute mother’s milk until this age.